Make-School-Courses/FEW-1.1-Web-Foundations/06 -  CSS Layout with Grid/README.md

 - Define template columns
 - Displaying a grid with grid areas

+## In Class Challenges

+Your job is to try and recreate the grids in the image with html/CSS.
+You can start by duplicating the code in example-3 folder.

+Try to recreate each of the images with HTML and CSS.

 ## After Class

+The goal is to apply a grid to your work.
+Don't feel like your grid has to be complicated with many columns in different proportions.
+It's more important that you have a grid than having a complex grid.

 - Design a grid for your site
   - Draw it on paper or use an application like Sketch